Alphonso Young, Jr., Drums & Percussion

-A music instructor with Loudoun County Public Schools in Virginia and on the faculty of Shenandoah University, Alphonso and his brother Tim lead the Young Brothers Trio and released their own CD, Tales of Time.
+A music instructor with Loudoun County Public Schools in Virginia and on the faculty of Shenandoah University and Gettysburg College, Alphonso and his brother Tim lead the Young Brothers Trio and released their own CD, Tales of Time.
 His energetic swing style can only be described as breathtaking.
 If Bruce Lee played percussion, he would want to play like Alphonso Young, Jr.

 15 Questions with Alphonso Young, Jr.

 My parents have a picture of me as a toddler with a Sears drum set.
 They say it was my favorite “toy.”
 Who was to know that my entire life would be centered around my love for that instrument.